Field noteLead Capture9 min readMay 17, 2026

 For most small-business forms, the setup that consistently works:

 • Send through a real transactional email service (Resend, Postmark, SendGrid, Mailgun) — not raw PHP mail() on shared hosting.
+It handles SPF, DKIM, and TLS for you.

 • Put the visitor's email in the Reply-To header so a one-click reply still reaches them.